Gene Machine: 'Cycling across the sea'

 With the entire crew pulling together to cycle 24 hours a day the voyage hasn't been all plain sailing.

-"We've had a few lumpy days that make riding a Wattbike quite challenging," says Gow.
+"We've had a few lumpy days that make riding a bike quite challenging," says Gow.
 "We do try our best to avoid bad weather as much as possible but sometimes it's impossible to outrun.

 "A few of the crew have had to ride with a bucket in close proximity!"